Learning Adversarial Markov Decision Processes with Delayed Feedback: Additional results and empirical evaluation

-\textbf{Stochastic MDPs with Delayed Feedback.} Most RL algorithms focus on stochastic MDPs, that are a special case of adversarial MDPs in which the cost $c^k_h(s,a)$ of episode $k$ is sampled i.i.d from a fixed distribution $C_h(s,a)$ with support $[0,1]$.
+\paragraph{Stochastic MDP with delayed feedback.} Most of the RL literature has focused on stochastic MDPs -- a special case of adversarial MDPs where cost $c^k_h(s,a)$ of episode $k$ is sampled i.i.d from a fixed distribution $C_h(s,a)$.
 Thus, studying the effects of delayed feedback on stochastic MDPs is a natural question.
-As shown by \citet{efroni2020optimistic}, with stochastic costs, the OPPO algorithm achieves $\sqrt{K}$ regret even under bandit feedback, since we can replace the importance-sampling estimator with the empirical average that is bounded by $H$.
+With stochastic costs, OPPO obtains $\sqrt{K}$ regret even under bandit feedback, since we can replace importance-sampling estimators with an empirical average.
 This means that with stochastic costs and bandit feedback, our Delayed OPPO algorithm obtains the same near-optimal regret bounds as under full-information feedback.
-However, with stochastic costs our lower bound does not hold, suggesting that a $\sqrt{D}$ dependence is not necessary.
+However, the $\sqrt{D}$ lower bound heavily relies on adversarial costs, as it uses a sequence of costs that change every $d$ episodes, suggesting that $\sqrt{D}$ dependence might not be necessary.

-A careful look at our analysis reveals that the $\sqrt{D}$ dependence comes from our OMD-style analysis, while the delayed trajectory analysis only introduces a $d_{max}$ dependence.
-Since OMD analysis is only necessary in adversarial MDPs, we can avoid it in stochastic MDPs with optimism \citep{jaksch2010near,azar2017minimax,zanette2019tighter}.
-Optimistic algorithms replace the OMD analysis with a similar analysis to the way we analyzed delayed trajectory feedback.
-Thus, it is easy to verify that a delayed version of optimistic algorithms will replace the $\sqrt{D}$ terms in our regret with a $H^2 S A d_{max}$ term.
-Moreover, with explicit exploration we can reduce it to $H^2 S d_{max}$.

-While it is clear that $H d_{max}$ is necessary (e.g., when there is no feedback in the first $d_{max}$ episodes), the $S$ dependence remains an open problem similarly to the adversarial case.
-We emphasize that here explicit exploration is necessary, since optimistic algorithms will pick the same action until they see feedback.
-For example, in MAB the (optimistic) UCB algorithm may suffer $A d_{max}$ cost in the first rounds, while the action elimination algorithm suffers only $d_{max}$.
+Indeed, for stochastic cost, delayed versions of optimistic algorithms (e.g., \citet{zanette2018problem}) have regret scaling as the estimation error (term (A) in \cref{eq:estimation-error-term}), which means that our analysis (\cref{sec:traj-delay}) proves regret that does not scale with $\sqrt{D}$ but only with $H^2 S A d_{max}$.
+Again, this can be improved to $H^2 S d_{max}$ using explicit exploration.

+\begin{theorem} Running an optimistic algorithm with explicit exploration, with delayed bandit cost feedback and delayed trajectory feedback guarantees, with probability $1 - \delta$, regret bound of $ \wt O (H^2 S \sqrt{A K} + H^2 S d_{max}) $ in stochastic MDPs. \end{theorem}

+This contribution is important, even for the rich literature on delayed stochastic MAB. \citet{lancewicki2021stochastic} show that the (optimistic) UCB algorithm may suffer sub-optimal regret of $A d_{max}$.
+Furthermore, they were able to remove the $A$ factor by an action-elimination algorithm which explores active arms equally.
+Since optimism is currently the only approach for handling unknown transitions in adversarial MDPs, it was crucial for us to find a novel solution to handle delays in optimistic algorithms. \cref{thm:regret-bound-stochastic} shows that optimistic algorithms (like UCB) can indeed be ``fixed'' to handle delays optimally, using explicit exploration.